wikindx/wikindx/website/web/src/content/customizing/_index.md

 A component of type __style__ is an XML file defining bibliographic style rules.

-A component of type __template__ is a collection of Smarty templates, images, CSS and Javascript that customizes the general appearance and major pages.
+A component of type __template__ is a theme made of a collection of Smarty templates, images, CSS and Javascript that customizes the general appearance and major pages.

 A component of type __vendor__ is reserved for kernel developers.
 It is used to integrate third-party libraries such as Smarty.